DUI Lawyers in Tampa

 Other reasons the hearing officer might invalidate the suspension might include:

 - the arresting officer does NOT submit the police reports and other required documents to the DMV in time for the hearing;

 - insufficient evidence to support one of the issues in the case;

-- an illegal stop, detention or arrest;
+- an illegal stop, detention, or arrest occurred;

 - the breath test operator or agency inspector did not have a valid permit; or